OCA/sale-workflow/sale_order_line_price_unit_digits/readme/CONTEXT.md

 This is for compatibility issues with Peppol.

-For the cases this isn't needed, the new behavior is quite anoying, as prices computed from the pricelists often throw quite a bunch of decimals (e.g.: 10.000023), which is ok for accuracy sake but is terrible for ux.
+For the cases this isn't needed, the new behavior is quite anoying, as prices computed from the pricelists or currency conversion often throw quite a bunch of decimals (e.g.: 10.000023), which is ok for accuracy sake but is terrible for ux.